-The farmers' gratitude over plantation expansion cannot be separated from the promise of salvation that the church promoted.
-Preachers believed that salvation could be achieved only through the extinction of elements viewed as traditional (Keane 2007; Schiller 1997; Robbins 2004).
-Hence, radical sermons that invoked people to leave behind their traditional elements- such as ritual practices, dietary choices-were held repetitively.
-Moreover, because the missionaries perceived the Desas as sinful due to ancestral and current "heathen" practices, the Desas were told to modernize themselves to be more like urbanites.
-One way to achieve modernity was to work in the palm oil plantations.
+The farmers' gratitude over plantation expansion cannot be separated from the promise of salvation that the church has promoted.
+Preachers believe that salvation can be achieved only through the extinction of elements viewed as traditional (Keane 2007; Schiller 1997; Robbins 2004).
+Hence, radical sermons that invoke people to leave behind their traditional elements-such as ritual practices and dietary choices-are held repetitively.
+Moreover, because the missionaries have perceived the Desas as sinful due to ancestral and current "heathen" practices, the Desas have been told to modernize themselves to be more like urbanites.
+One way to achieve modernity is to work in the palm oil plantations.

-18 For a more detailed account of the Desa and other Dayak subgroups' traditional territorial regime, see (De Vos 2016; Peluso 1996; Peluso, Vandergeest, and Potter 1995; Peluso and Vandergeest 2001; Padoch and Peluso 1996; Wadley 2003; Wadley and Colfer 2004; Padoch, Harwell, and Susanto 1998; Dove 1998, 1993; Harwell 2010; De Vos 2016)
+20 For a more detailed account of the Desa and other Dayak subgroups' traditional territorial regime, see (De Vos 2016; Peluso 1996; Peluso, Vandergeest, and Potter 1995; Peluso and Vandergeest 2001; Padoch and Peluso 1996; Wadley 2003; Wadley and Colfer 2004; Padoch, Harwell, and Susanto 1998; Dove 1998, 1993; Harwell 2010; De Vos 2016)

-The new income gained from working as paid labor on the plantations, paired with institutionalized loan sharking through credit unions19 (CU) and a large influx of "Western" commodities to local markets, have led Desa farmers to disproportionate material desires and consumption, without mechanisms to channel their wealth into savings.
+The new income gained from working as paid labor on the plantations, paired with institutionalized loan sharking through credit unions21 (CU) and a large influx of "Western" commodities to local markets, have led Desa farmers to disproportionate material desires and consumption, without mechanisms to channel their wealth into savings.
 For the farmers, modern media-TV, radio, cell phones, etc.-structured their perception of reality in advance and rendered reality indistinguishable from the "aestheticized" image of it (Debord 2012).
 When asked why a young farmer bought a sports motorcycle/bike, he answered "[Karena] keren!
 Kayak di TV!" ([Because it is] cool!
 Just like on TV).
 At first glance, this phenomenon might not be any different from other modern societies' model of consumption.
 The problem, however, is that the farmers' excessive consumption of modern appliances is not supported by properly working apparatuses.
-They routinely endure, failing rural electrification, bad signal reception, unpaved roads, high gas prices, and similar problems in infrastructures.
+They routinely endure failing rural electrification, bad signal reception, unpaved roads, high gas prices, and similar problems in infrastructures.

-Another example of a secularizing influence is the bulldozer, used to create logging roads through the rainforest.
-That the bulldozer operator could fell trees and clear land with neither first consulting jubata (the one most powerful spiritual being), getting jubata's permission, nor observing any omens, was, on one side, a challenge to Desa farmers' traditional belief system; yet on the other side, it stimulated awe regarding the efficiency and "Westernized" value that it represented.
+Another example of a secularizing influence is the bulldozer, introduced in 1992, used to create logging roads through the rainforest.
+That the bulldozer operator could fell trees and clear land without first consulting jubata (the one most powerful spiritual being), getting jubata's permission, or observing any omens, was, on one side, a challenge to Desa farmers' traditional belief system; yet on the other side, it stimulated awe regarding the efficiency and "Westernized" value that it represented.